Hobby-Student/squared-easy-template-x/README.md

 ![output document](./docs/assets/loop-over-content-out.png?raw=true)

-By default `easy-template-x` will loop over "content" if the opening and closing loop tags are in the same table cell and "row" otherwise.
+By default `squared-easy-template-x` will loop over "content" if the opening and closing loop tags are in the same table cell and "row" otherwise.

 ### Image plugin